 3 minute read.

-Eight years ago I came off my last drunk after six years of failed sobriety.
+Nine years ago I came off my last drunk after six years of failed sobriety.
 My journey into a spiritual liberation originally began in New Zealand, from leaving my then home in Australia after failing a marriage and a good life.

 My decline into chronic alcoholism slowly twisted my mind into darkness.
 I became violent and unpredictable in blackouts which frightened me.
 Yet I could not stop drinking.